 Andros' town -or 'Chora'- is built on a peninsula between two major coasts, Neimborio and Paraporti.
-The old town with its narrow, picturesque alleys will excite visitors and lead them to the remains of the Venetian castle on the small island which is connected to the city by a stone bridge, built in the 13th century.
+The old town, with its narrow, picturesque alleys, will excite visitors and lead them to the remains of the Venetian castle on the small island, which is connected to the city by a stone bridge built in the 13th century.

-The two beaches of Chora, Neimborio, and Paraporti, will satisfy even the most demanding swimmers, while around Chora, along the green mountain slopes, the villages and settlements of the area will wow all lovers of nature.
-Don't forget to visit the old monasteries of the area: the thousand-year-old Monastery of Agios Nikolaos and the Monastery of Agia Marina.
+The two beaches of Chora, Neimborio and Paraporti, will satisfy even the most demanding swimmers.
+Around Chora, along the green mountain slopes, the villages and settlements of the area will wow all lovers of nature.
+Don't forget to visit the old monasteries of the region: the thousand-year-old Monastery of Agios Nikolaos and the Monastery of Agia Marina.

 Mykonos - credits: Pawel Kazmierczak/Shutterstock.com

 Mykonos' beaches are legendary.
-With more than 89 km of coastline, there is literally every option available on the island from long-stretched sandy beaches to small pebbled secluded coves that offer you the wild side of the island.
-Platys Gialos is one of the most famous beaches of the island, fully organized with sunbeds, umbrellas, and water sports facilities.
+With more than 89 km of coastline, every option is available on the island, from long-stretched sandy beaches to small pebbled secluded coves that offer you the island's wild side.
+Platys Gialos is one of the most famous beaches on the island, fully organized with sunbeds, umbrellas, and water sports facilities.

 Sikinos - credits: Milan Gonda/Shutterstock.com

-If 'I'm on vacation' means for you ‘I leave everything behind, I sit for hours on the beaches, I explore old walkways, and I go out at night for a few relaxed traditional drinks’ then Sikinos will seem to you like paradise on earth!
+If 'I'm on vacation' means for you, 'I leave everything behind, I sit for hours on the beaches, I explore old walkways, and I go out at night for a few relaxed traditional drinks,' then Sikinos will seem to you like paradise on earth!

-On the beaches of Agios Panteleimonas, Santorinaika, Malta, and Ai Giannis that are not accessible by car, you can take the boat that departs from Alopronia in order to visit the.
+On the beaches of Agios Panteleimonas, Santorinaika, Malta, and Ai Giannis that are not accessible by car, you can take the boat that departs from Alopronia to visit them.
 As they are unorganized, make sure to bring with you water, a sun umbrella, and a bite to keep you energized!

-Last but not least, the vineyards of Sikinos, have been famous since ancient times.
+Last but not least, the vineyards of Sikinos have been famous since ancient times.
 In recent years, the Manali winery has been reviving the tradition, located at a beautiful location on the steep northwestern side of the island.

 Folegandros - credits: Heracles Kritikos/Shutterstock.com

-Holidays in Folegandros are undoubtedly an ideal choice for those looking for tranquility, carefree dives, and picturesque cobbled streets.
+Holidays in Folegandros are ideal for those looking for tranquility, carefree dives, and picturesque cobbled streets.
 In Folegandros, having a vehicle is not necessary.
 From the port to the nearby Chora and the village of Ano Meria you can go by bus or taxi, while most of the beaches are accessible by boat or on foot.
-Hochlidia, the port beach, as well as Agali, are recommended for those who have children or want to have direct access to taverns and the like.
-For the hippies of you lot, however, there are regular boats that can take you to the beaches of the island.
-Livadaki, Agios Nikolaos, Katergo, all the beaches have one thing in common: they do not have umbrellas and sunbeds.
-Therefore, unless you want to get a 3rd-degree burn on your face and body and/or a heat stroke, make sure you have everything you need with you, such as a sun umbrella, plenty of sunscreen and lots of water.

 What makes the island unique is its town, perhaps the most beautiful of the Cyclades.
-The oldest part of it is medieval, in very good condition, and is surrounded by a castle built on the edge of the cliff in the 13th century.
-What's more, two churches monopolize the interest of visitors: Panagia Pantanassa, inside the Castle, and Panagia which dominates over Chora.
+The oldest part is medieval, in very good condition, and surrounded by a castle built on the cliff's edge in the 13th century.
+What's more, two churches monopolize the interest of visitors: Panagia Pantanassa, inside the Castle, and Panagia, which dominates over Chora.

-However, it is also worth dedicating time to Ano Meria, the second-largest settlement on the island the Folklore Museum of the island is housed, presenting the rural household of the Cyclades, until the middle of the twentieth century.
+However, it is also worth dedicating time to Ano Meria, the second-largest settlement on the island the Folklore Museum of the island is housed, presenting the rural household of the Cyclades until the middle of the twentieth century.

 Naxos - credits: saiko3p/Shutterstock.com

 The beaches of Naxos are something to write home about.
-The whole southwestern part of the island, from the beach of Ag.
-George to St. Prokopi, Agia Anna, Plaka, and Pyrgaki, offers everything you could possibly ask for: crystal clear waters, organized, sandy beaches, and traditional taverns offering mouth-watering local dishes after your swimming endeavors.
+The whole southwestern part of the island, from the coast of Ag.
+George to St. Prokopi, Agia Anna, Plaka, and Pyrgaki, offers everything you could ask for: crystal clear waters, organized, sandy beaches, and traditional taverns offering mouth-watering local dishes after your swimming endeavors.

 A visit to Naxos Town in the afternoon is a must, as well as an evening walk in the green mountain villages of Apeiranthos and Filoti that maintain their traditional character.
 As for the sights that will impress history enthusiasts and children alike?

 Syros - credits: Milan Gonda/Shutterstock.com

-The capital of the island, which also happens to be the capital of the Cyclades in general, is Ermoupolis, a stunning town that will leave you awestruck the first time you rest your eyes upon it; its mansions, its alleys full of shops, and the central Miaouli square are only some of its beauties.
+The capital of the northerly island, which also happens to be the capital of the Cyclades in general, is Ermoupolis, a stunning town that will leave you amazed the first time you rest your eyes upon it; its mansions, its alleys full of shops, and the central Miaouli square are only some of its beauties.

 Ios - credits: RAndrei/Shutterstock.com

-The cosmopolitan Ios, or Nios for the locals, with its picturesque coves and windmills, is a typical Cycladic island with white houses, full of olive trees and vineyards, located among other large islands such as Santorini, Naxos, Sikinos, and Amorgos.
+The cosmopolitan Ios, or Nios for the locals, with its picturesque coves and windmills, is a typical Cycladic island with white houses, full of olive trees and vineyards, among other large islands such as Santorini, Naxos, Sikinos, and Amorgos.

 You must visit the church of Agios Nikolaos and the church of Panagia Gremniotissa with the characteristic blue dome.
 The island has 365 churches - unbelievable and yet true!